matt1/byexample.xyz/_examples/javascript/ECMAScript2015/classes.md

 ```

 You do not *need* to declare the class instance properties, but you can if you
-want - this could be handy to define default values.
+want - this could be handy to define default values and you are not initialising in a constructor.

 ```javascript
 class MyClass {